Are Rideshare Drivers on the Road to Financial Ruin?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Say you're starting work for the day and are driving around waiting for your first rider.
+Say you're starting work for the day and driving around awaiting your first rider.
 As you move around the neighborhood, a car pulls out suddenly in front of you, and even with quick reflexes, you're unable to stop in time, slamming into the vehicle.

 The other driver has injuries and significant damage.
-And your vehicle, well, it's seen much better days.
-Then you're surprised to find you're on the hook for the damages to your car because your regular policy doesn't cover ridesharing.
+Your vehicle has seen better days.
+Then you're surprised to find you're on the hook for damages to your car because your regular policy doesn't cover ridesharing.

 Why?
 Because your regular policy is for personal use only, not commercial, which is what you would be using it for if you drove for Uber or Lyft.

 Thankfully, you can add rideshare coverage to your existing auto insurance policy.
-And the best way to save money on insurance is to shop around.
+The best way to save money on insurance is to shop around.
 Use the tool below to explore some of today's best car insurance offer, powered by Bankrate:

 How much does ridesharing insurance cost?